Track mileage automatically

 IRS standard mileage rate

 Every year, the IRS sets a new optional standard mileage rate.
-It is meant to cover all costs of owning and running the employee’s vehicle for its business use and represents the highest that you can reimburse each mile driven for business and still get a full deduction.
+It is meant to cover all costs of owning and running the employee’s vehicle for business use and represents the highest reimbursement you can get for each mile driven for business and still get a full deduction.

 The same goes for your employees: If they are reimbursed at the standard mileage rate, they do not pay tax on it, as it will not be considered income.
 Should they, however, be reimbursed over that amount, the excess is taxed as income.